chirag1992m/profile_vs_code/public/blog_posts/website-refresh.md

 ### Choosing the `right` framework

 The two most used and important framework `Node.js` and `React` are probably the best choice for making the website.
 They provide a complete solution to build a profile and blogging website with their [intensive ecosystem](https://github.com/enaqx/awesome-react).
 React also supports markdown rendering with the [React-Markdown](https://github.com/remarkjs/react-markdown) library.
-Using `react` significantly changes how you interact with your [HTML DOM](https://www.w3schools.com/whatis/whatis_htmldom.asp), making `jQuery` unnecessary.
+Using `react` significantly changes how you interact with your [HTML DOM](https://www.w3schools.com/whatis/whatis_htmldom.asp), making `jQuery` slightly unnecessary.
+Although, a few places you would, jQuery can make that easier.

-Given the requirements for hosting the application on a cPanel based server, its beneficial to create a static website.
+Given the requirements for hosting the application on an Apache based server, its beneficial to create a static website.
 Dynamic websites tend to add extra load on the server and increase server costs.
 Additionally, maintaining a static website eliminates the need for a database and any complex interactions, making it easier to manage as the blog grows. `Next.js` natively supports exporting the website as a static website and can easily be [hosted on cPanel](https://dev.to/crishanks/deploy-host-your-react-app-with-cpanel-in-under-5-minutes-4mf6).
 If one needs special features like user-login, comments, likes for your website, it'll be easier to write your blog on specialized platform like [Medium](https://medium.com/) or [Substack](https://substack.com/), which offer advance editing capabilities and also help you monetize your content.

-Other frameworks aren't required because they often add unnecessary complexity or overlap in functionality. `jQuery`, for instance, simplifies DOM manipulation and event handling, but modern JavaScript and CSS have largely obviated the need for it. `Angular` is powerful but can be overkill for simpler applications, introducing a steeper learning curve and additional overhead. `Express`, while excellent for server-side applications, is unnecessary if a static site architecture is chosen. `ASP.NET` and `ASP.NET Core` are robust frameworks but are tied to the `.NET` ecosystem, which may not align with a JavaScript-focused stack. `WordPress` is a versatile CMS but can be heavy and less flexible for custom development needs. `Vue.js`, though flexible and easy to integrate, would introduce an additional layer of complexity without significant benefits over the chosen stack.
+Other frameworks aren't required because they often add unnecessary complexity or overlap in functionality. `jQuery`, for instance, simplifies DOM manipulation and event handling, but modern JavaScript and CSS have largely obviated the need for it. `Angular` is powerful but can be overkill for simpler applications, introducing a steeper learning curve and additional overhead. `Express`, while excellent for server-side applications, is unnecessary if a static site architecture is chosen. `ASP.NET` and `ASP.NET Core` are robust frameworks but are tied to the `.NET` ecosystem, which may not align with a JavaScript-focused stack. `WordPress` is a versatile content-management-system (CMS) but can be heavy and less flexible for **custom** development needs. `Vue.js`, though flexible and easy to integrate, would introduce an additional layer of complexity without significant benefits over the chosen stack.
 Therefore, sticking to a streamlined set of technologies (`Node.js`, `React`, and `Next.js`) avoids redundancy and maintains a clean, efficient development process.

 ## Wrapping Up